SumoLogic-Labs/sumologic-prometheus-scraper/README.md

 # sumologic-prometheus-scraper
 The Sumo Logic Prometheus Scraper provides a configurable general purpose mechanism to ingest Prometheus formatted metrics into Sumo Logic.
+These metrics are not ingested from Prometheus, but from targets that Prometheus scrapes.

 ## Support